pagodingo/notes-pega/Scenarios.md

-# Common Scenarios And Their Solutions
+# Common Business Scenarios, and their Pega  Applicative Solutions

 ## Refining an Agile Workbench backlog